 - Writing tablet paper

 We recycle aluminum beverage cans and plastic containers.
-These should be placed in containers marked “ALUMINUM AND PLASTIC” which are found in many common areas, hallways, or lobbies.
+These should be placed in the containers marked “Recycling” found in many common areas, hallways, or lobbies.
 Please make sure all liquids are empty first.
-Liquids may contaminate the entire batch or recycling within the container.
+Liquids may contaminate the entire batch of recycling within the container.

 We currently accept all types of plastics, as long as they are clean of any food residue.

-Cardboard boxes can be placed next to containers marked “PAPER ONLY”.
-If it is possible for you to do so, please crush cardboard boxes.
-Most types of cardboard are acceptable, but any cardboard treated with a wax or plastic coating is not acceptable and should be disposed of as trash.
-If you have a large number of boxes or if you have some boxes that are very heavy, you may arrange with your custodian to have them picked up, or contact us at firstname.lastname@example.org or at (9372) 532-5485.
+Cardboard boxes can be placed next to the recycling containers.
+Please crush cardboard boxes, if possible.
+Most types of cardboard are acceptable, but any cardboard treated with a wax or plastic coating is not accepted and should be disposed of as trash.
+If you have a large number of boxes or if you have some boxes that are very heavy, you may sumit a maintenance work request or call 937-766-7772.
 Packing material is currently not recycled by the University.
 However, there are options for recycling this material through local mailing services.

-*Dorm cardboard can be crushed and left in laundry room for pick up on Wednesday.
+*Residence hall cardboard can be crushed and left in laundry room for pick-up on Wednesday.

 Drop off your old NiCad batteries at the Service Center, or when you have enough, contact our department, and we will arrange to have them picked up at your on campus location.
 Wet cell batteries and other materials such as scrap metal, computers, and fluorescent tubes can be recycled also, but they require special arrangements for pickup.
 You can do this by contacting the department at email@example.com, or by calling 937-532-5485.
 If necessary we can deliver a special bin for batteries and E-waste.